Quantity Surveying with Foundation Year BSc (Hons)

 Student Reviews

-Below you can see course specific reviews for 40 graduates of Quantity Surveying with Foundation Year BSc (Hons) at University of Salford for each of the survey questions in comparison to the average for all UK degree courses in building & construction.
+Below you can see course specific reviews of 80 graduates of Quantity Surveying with Foundation Year BSc (Hons) and other courses in Building & Construction at University of Salford for each of the survey questions in comparison to the average for all UK degree courses in Building & Construction.

 Salary